GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/README.md

 * Candidate count: When set to an integer higher than one, additional candidate responses, up to the specified number, will be stored in Firestore under the 'candidates' field.

 * Candidates field: The field in the message document into which to put the other candidate responses if the candidate count parameter is greater than one.

+* Custom RAG Hook URL: If provided, this extension will attempt to fetch data from this URL.
+The endpoint provided must return a json body.
+The extension will extract any string properties from this body and attempt to substitute them as handlebar variables into the extension prompt.
+The extension will pass in the Custom Hook API Key parameter into the headers object as x-api-key.

+* RAG Hook Input Variable Fields: A comma separated list of fields to pass in the body of the RAG request, if the RAG Hook URL is specified.

+* RAG hook output variable fields: A comma separated list of fields to be extracted from the RAG response body, if the RAG Hook URL is specified.

+* Custom RAG Hook API Key: If you have provided a Custom Hook URL which needs authentication, provide an API key secret here.
+It will be passed into custom hook request headers under x-api-key.